microsoft/hlsl-specs/proposals/0022-hlsl-loop-unroll-factor.md

 Ideally the loop unroll factor will also become a compiler hint for partial loop unroll.
 If this can not be done because of concerns of invalid DXIL generation then the loop unroll factor as a feature should be removed from DXC.
+Removal in this case means ignoring the unroll factor and issuing a warning to inform the user.